RoDyGS: Robust Dynamic Gaussian Splatting for Casual Videos: Proposed Method

 \subsection{Optimization}

-As described in previous section, RoDyGS jointly optimizes gaussian features, motion basis, and camera poses with various regularization terms.
+As described in previous section, RoDyGS jointly optimizes Gaussian features, motion basis, and camera parameters with the various regularization terms.

-\paragraph{Loss Function.} We use photometric losses as in the original 3DGS optimization pipeline.
-Specifically, we apply an \( L_1 \) reconstruction loss and an SSIM loss between the rendered and target images:
+We use same photometric losses as in the original 3DGS optimization~\cite{kerbl20233dgs}.
+Specifically, we apply an \( L_1 \) reconstruction loss and an SSIM loss between rendered image $\hat{\textbf{I}}_t$ and target image $\textbf{I}_t$ at timestep $t$:

-Additionally, we incorporate scene geometry information using monocular depth maps obtained from DepthAnything~\cite{depth_anything_v1}.
-However, due to the scale ambiguity of the predicted monocular depths, we cannot directly compare these predictions with the rendered scene depth from the Gaussians.
-To address this issue, we apply the Pearson depth loss \( \mathcal{L}_{\text{depth}} \)~\cite{xiong2023sparsegs}, which maximize the linear correlation between the rendered depth and the estimated depth.
-Specifically, \( \mathcal{L}_{\text{depth}} \) is designed to maximize the linear correlation between the rendered depth map \( \hat{D}_t \) and the estimated depth \( D_t \), as follows:
+Additionally, we incorporate scene geometry information using monocular depth maps obtained from \cite{depth_anything_v1}.
+Due to the scale ambiguity of the monocular depth predictions, we apply Pearson depth loss $\mathcal{L}_{\text{depth}}$ used in \cite{xiong2023sparsegs}, instead of distance-based loss.
+This loss maximizes the linear correlation between rendered depth and estimated affine-invariant depth.
+Thus, our complete objective functions are defined as follows: